koush/AnyKernel/README.md

 3. Place any required patch files (generally partial files which go with commands) in /patch

-4. Modify the anykernel.sh to add your kernel's name, boot partition location, permissions for included ramdisk files, and use methods for any required ramdisk modifications (optionally, also place banner and/or version files in the root to have these displayed during flash)
+4. Modify the anykernel.sh to add your kernel's name, boot partition location, permissions for added ramdisk files, and use methods for any required ramdisk modifications (optionally, also place banner and/or version files in the root to have these displayed during flash)

 5. `zip -r9 UPDATE-AnyKernel3.zip * -x .git README.md *placeholder`